sanssushi/scala-exercises/README.md

 using statements that produce the intermediate results in one place.

-While an imperative style, like "first do this, then do that, and finally combine the intermediate results like this", is very intuitive, the intermediate steps of a computation might be hard to comprehend and test.
+While an imperative style, like "first do this, then do that, and finally combine the intermediate results like this", is very intuitive, the use of statements and mutable state can make the intermediate steps hard to understand and test.
 Fortunately we don't need statements – and not even states – for this programming style.
 Function composition is enough.

 ```scala 3